German Shepherd Now

 Inconsistency creates confusion, and a confused Shepherd gets anxious.
 Anxious dogs act out.
 The cycle feeds itself.

 How to avoid it: Before the puppy arrives, sit down as a household and agree on the rules.
 Same commands, same boundaries, same consequences.
 Everyone enforces the same standard every time.
-If that means writing it on the fridge, write it on the fridge.
+If that means taping it to the fridge, tape it to the fridge.

 Underestimating the Exercise Commitment